-Many iDevice users had chaos right after the upgrade where they found all their app gone and started bashing out Apple but if one would have seen the iTunes messages and warnings just before upgrading to iOS5, you would never had done so.
-Cant blame it, we were all excited and we know how blindly most of us click on the Next Button.
-Nevertheless if you did or did not backup your Apps on your computer, there is still a way to recover it.
+Many iDevice users had chaos right after the upgrade where they found all their apps gone and started bashing out Apple, but if one had seen the iTunes messages and warnings just before upgrading to iOS5, you would never have done it so.
+I can’t blame it.
+We were all excited and knew how blindly most of us clicked on the Next Button.
+Nevertheless, if you did or did not backup your Apps on your computer, there is still a way to recover them.

 - Use WiFi Sync

 - Use App Store App on iPad or iPhone

 Make sure your PC and iPhone are connected to the same network.

 In case you had at least synced once or backed up data when the warning was given or have used Transfer Purchases even if not synced ever.

 Starting iOS, now it is possible to sync your iPad / iPhone over WiFi, no wires required.
 You can even upgrade coming versions over WiFi.
 So let’s learn how to sync it :

 - Connect your iPad / iPhone to your computer and launch iTunes.